starlinglab/integrity-v2/docs/webhook.md

 #### Description

 For use with [Browsertrix cloud](https://app.browsertrix.com) webhook events.
 Please refer to [Browsertrix webhook setup doc](./browsertrix.md) for setup details.
 WACZ is downloaded and verified from crawl result.
-Extra metadata are fetched from the crawl's tags in the format of `(key):(value)`.
-Currently only supported keys are `project_id` and `asset_origin_id`.
+Extra metadata is fetched from the crawl's tags, description and review status.